noamelf/pycubator/slides/content/05-files-modules-and-stdlib.md

         ERROR:root:Nol.
 Trying to glide.
         CRITICAL:root:Glide attempt failed.
 About to crash.

+-   Why can't we see the `debug` and `warning` messages?

 --

--   Why can't we see the debug and warning messages?
+-   We can determine the varbosity of the log with `setLevel`

         logging.root.setLevel(logging.DEBUG)
         logging.debug('Alltems operational')